 Location is a key advantage:

-- Closest major U.S. port of call on the Great Lakes for ships transiting the St. Lawrence Seaway System.
+- FIRST major U.S. port of call on the Great Lakes for ships transiting the St. Lawrence Seaway System.

 - Within an 8-hour drive of half of all U.S. households, businesses and manufacturing plants.